 - If formula-feeding, give iron-fortified formula.

 - If your baby takes a bottle of breast milk or formula:

 - Do not prop your baby's bottle.

 - Do not put your baby to bed with a bottle.

-- before handling the baby and avoid people who may be sick.
+- Wash your hands before handling the baby and ask others to do the same.
+Avoid people who may be sick.

 - Sing, talk, and read to your baby.
 Babies learn best by interacting with people.